 Establish a Budget & Create a Savings Plan

 If you do not already have a monthly budget, now is the time to create one.
 It may seem tempting to spend the extra income you may receive from deployment, but you and your family should not inflate your lifestyle.
 Instead, you should use extra income to save or get out of debt.
 Others may experience a decrease in income during deployment.
 A budget is even more crucial in this circumstance.
 By maintaining and sticking to a monthly budget, you will better be able to save for financial emergencies and pay down debt.
-Use our Household Budgeting Worksheet to prepare you and your financial overseer for deployment.
+Use a budgeting worksheet to prepare you and your financial overseer for deployment.

 These steps are necessary to ensure your finances are well taken care of while you are away.
 Your pre deployment plan has a great impact on your financial life while you are away, as well as post deployment.